-Measure Class: Other Measure Type: Output Measure Frequency: Quarterly Preferred Trend: Maintain 1 Measure Baseline Value: Date: Measure Baseline Description: Funds will be distributed as directed by the Code of Virginia.
-Measure Target Value: 5 Date: 6/30/2010
+Measure Class: Other Measure Type: Output Measure Frequency: Quarterly Preferred Trend: Maintain Measure Baseline Value: Date:

+Measure Baseline Description: Funds will be distributed as directed by the Code of Virginia.

-Measure Target Description: Funds will be distributed electronically to all eligible localities within 5 business days of the end of the calendar quarter.
+Measure Target Description: Funds will be distributed electronically to all eligible localities the last day of the month before the end of the calendar quarter.

-Data Source and Calculation: Funds were distributed as directed by the appropriation act and the code of Virginia.
-Agency personnel issued electronic payments and maintained source documents that verify the date payments were issued and the time period the payments covered.
+Data Source and Calculation: Funds are distributed as directed by the appropriation act and the code of Virginia.
+Agency personnel issue electronic payments and maintained source documents that verify the date payments are issued and the time period the payments cover.